My Forking Life

 FAQs:

-The use of the word deviled refers to the egg filling being flavored with hot and spicing seasonings, in this case mustard, relish and jalapeno peppers.
+The word deviled refers to the egg filling being flavored with hot, spicy seasonings, in this case mustard, relish, and jalapeno peppers.

 What is deviled egg filling made of?

-The egg yolk is removed and mashed together with mayonnaise, mustard, salt and pepper, and other flavorings like the relish and jalapeno peppers I have used in this Southern deviled egg recipe.
+The egg yolk is removed and mashed with mayonnaise, mustard, salt, pepper, and other flavorings, such as relish and jalapeno peppers, in this Southern deviled egg recipe.

 Are deviled eggs served hot or cold?